vkalra/setupFed/README.md

 After cloing the repo in your environment,  you need to copy or move the myCOnfig.cfg.template to myConfig.cfg.

 Then run the command 'python setupFed.py -sp'.
 The SP artifacts must be created first since a PAR is required for the IdP configuration.

+Running the script in CloudShell, please be aware that by default the OCI Config file is stored in /etc/.oci/config and the delegated tokem is used.
+For this reason the script has three additional flags:
+-cf : Location of the config file.
+If not specified will use default location.
+-Ca : The authentication type (delegated tokem, instance principal, secure token and default) -cp : The profile name.
+If not specified will use the [DEFAULT] profile name.

+Use the approprate config flags when needed based on your environment.